ecordes-vt/docs/src/docs/overview/aiWARE-in-depth/edge-installation.md

 ### Step 5: Once connected, create bucket that will be repository for CSV reports

-### Step 6: Open up a second terminal, but don’t SSH in yet.
+### Step 6: Open up a second command line

 Next we will create the license.
 With your aiware-license-keys folder on your local machine, you’ll need to update the license-template-example.json.
 Fields you will need to update:

-1. <allowedEngineIds>
+1. allowedEngineIds

-2. <clusterID> - can be anything, but can also put rt-1cdc1d6d-a500-467a-bc46-d3c5bf3d6901
+2. clusterID - can be anything, but can also put rt-1cdc1d6d-a500-467a-bc46-d3c5bf3d6901

-3. <reportStatisticsBucket> = bucket name for S3 for min.io
+3. reportStatisticsBucket = bucket name for S3 for min.io

-4. <requireReporting> = true
+4. requireReporting = true

-5. <customerId> - can create an org in core for tracking purposes
+5. customerId - can create an org in core for tracking purposes

 ```json
 {